 In fact, studies have shown that the leftover grounds on your filter are more abundant in antioxidants than the actual cup of coffee you made from them.

-2. Easier to Absorb
+2. Easy to Absorb

 Compared to drinking coffee, eating the beans directly allows your body to absorb the caffeine much quicker.
 This means that if you eat something laced in ground coffee beans, you get to enjoy that energy boost much more quickly than you would normally.
 If you’re in a hurry and don’t have time to have a cup of coffee, then try eating the grounds directly or sprinkle it over a bagel or donut instead.